 The CYC brings its whole child perspective and unique partnerships together with innovative thinking to help transform early childhood policy, research, and practice.
 From helping to ensure young children with disabilities are considered when policy is crafted to connecting providers and professionals to new ideas and concepts, the center’s work links research to real life.

-Each week, we will feature different topics, including social-emotional wellbeing, supporting family interactions, supporting independence in adolescence and adulthood, and more.
+Check out featured OCALI Lending Library resources, including social-emotional wellbeing, supporting family interactions, supporting independence in adolescence and adulthood, and more.

 Find out how your agency can participate in training to improve transitions for children and families between IDEA Part C (Early Intervention) and IDEA Part B (School-Aged Services).

 Learn about the Autism Diagnosis Education Project on educating families, health care professionals, educators, and others interested in screening and diagnosis of autism spectrum disorders.